Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 - Cover and cook on high for 4-5 hours or low for 6-8, or until the onion is very tender.

-- Uncover and add the coconut milk or cream and lemon juice.
+- Uncover and add the cream or coconut milk and lemon juice.
 Using an immersion blender, blend until very smooth.
 Alternatively, working in batches, carefully ladle the soup into a blender and blend on high until smooth.

 - Add the rosemary and sage if using, stirring to combine.
 Taste and add additional salt if desired.